-I volunteer as the investment advisor for the Washoe County Medical Society and the Nevada State Medical Association.
+As a volunteer, I manage the investment accounts of the Washoe County Medical Society and the Nevada State Medical Association.

 I have been quoted in various national publications, including the Wall Street Journal, The New York Times, and The Washington Post about financial planning and investment issues.